WAMAWAMA/WAMA_Modules/README.md

 Highlights (*Simple!
 Easy to use!
 Flexible!
 Feature-rich!*)
  - No complex class inheritance or nesting, and the forward process is shown succinctly
  - No complex input parameters, but output as many features as possible for fast reuse
- - There is no dimension restriction, 1D or 2D or 3D networks are all supported
+ - No dimension restriction, 1D or 2D or 3D networks are all supported

 ## 1. Installation